Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-lpaq-journey.md

 	);
 ```

+## Notifying relevant parties

+- multi-file-upload `/upload-enforcement-list/` Upload the list of people that you served the enforcement notice to
+- multi-file-upload `/appeal-notification-letter/` Upload the appeal notification letter and the list of people that you notified

 ## Planning officer’s report and supporting documents

 - multi-file-upload `/upload-planning-officers-report-decision-notice/` Upload the planning officer’s report or what your decision notice would have said